David Jenyns

 • Company: A short bit about the company – what differentiates you and your value proposition.

 • Product: Talk about the product/service you offer.
-Ensure this is benefits orientated, constantly referring to the end results it delivers.
+Ensure this is benefits-oriented, constantly referring to the end results it delivers.

 • Consultant: Talk about the consultant/delivery team – why is he/she outstanding and how the team will execute this work.